unparalleled-js/docs-1/docs/api-mgmt/calling-apis.md

 ---
 title: Calling APIs
-date: 2018-04-08 13:25:00 Z
+date: 2020-01-28 03:00:00 Z
 ---

 # Calling APIs

 APIs that are exposed through the API Platform console can be called from recipes in accounts other than one owning the recipe, as well as from third-party tools, programs, and scripts.
 The API manager must provide the Auth Token or JWT token value to the client in order to call any endpoints in an API Collection.

-With raw content support, the API platform allow clients to send text based (e.g. XML/SOAP) request and receive custom responses from the callable recipes exposed as REST endpoints.
+With raw content support, the API platform allow clients to send text based (e.g. XML/SOAP) requests and receive custom responses from the callable recipes exposed as REST endpoints.
 This extends the security benefits of Workato's recipes to API calls from other systems.
 See more [here](/features/callable-recipes/handling-raw-content.md).

 # Authorization Headers